- Homosexuality

 History

-Censorship of LGBT Issues in North Carolina is ambiguous.
+Censorship of LGBT issues in North Carolina is state-enforced.

-Right to change legal gender in North Carolina is legal, surgery not required.
+Right to change legal gender in North Carolina is legal, no restrictions.

 Non-binary options absent.